 c) Have any questions with regard to your personal data or AAC’s Personal Data Protection policy and procedure

 Any formal request for personal information access shall be responded to within the 7 working days.
 If your personal data has been provided to us by a third party, you should ask that individual or organisation to inquire about, access, correct or withdraw your personal data held by AAC.

 AAC will assure that they will not send marketing messages to individuals who have registered in the National DNC registry unless clearances have been received.
 In addition, AAC ensures that the data collected is used accurately for the period when a decision is being made as this can affect the individual.
 AAC will retain personal data only for business purposes and destroy it when it is no longer needed.

-Please inform the College should there be a change in your residential address (in Singapore and overseas), contact numbers (in Singapore and overseas) etc. This is to ensure that all correspondences will not go astray and we will be able to reach you if we need to contact you urgently.
+Please inform the College should there be a change in your residential address and/or contact numbers in Singapore or overseas, and other personal details relevant to your enrolment at the College.
+This is to ensure that important correspondence will reach you and we can contact you urgently if needed.

-The Change of Personal Particulars Form is obtainable from the Office.
+The Change of Personal Particulars Form is obtainable from Student Services.